The People vs. Emil Blonsky: Writing

-Head writer Jessica Gao's original pitch for the series had featured more of Emil Blonsky's trial, which would have spanned multiple episodes.
+Head writer Jessica Gao's original pitch for the series had featured more of Emil Blonsky / Abomination's trial, which would have spanned multiple episodes.
 As the writers began to develop the series, they realized they would not have been able to write "rousing trial scenes" and shifted how they discussed the character in the series.
 Gao said the line in the episode regarding all of the cameos came about during post-production when "it really felt like there were a lot of cameos", and staying in line with the character, Jennifer Walters breaks the fourth wall to address it with the audience.
 The comments used during the social media backlash to She-Hulk were inspired by real misogynistic comments written on Marvel's social media channels following the announcement of the series in 2019.

 Rapper Megan Thee Stallion appears as herself in the episode, given an Asgardian shapeshifter catfishes Dennis Bukowski by posing as the rapper.
 Gao explained that they were looking for "a famous, beautiful, successful woman" to be the person the Asgardian impersonated, and that the story would have been adjusted for whoever was cast in the part.
-Series actress Jameela Jamil suggested Megan after they both worked together on the television series Legendary.
+Series actress Jameela Jamil suggested Megan after they both worked together on the television series Legendary (2020-present).
 The creatives "all lost [their] minds" at this suggestion because, as Coiro explained, she was "perfect on so many levels, just as a beautiful young celebrity who would never date Dennis Bukowski, but also as a powerful woman who embodies a lot of what She-Hulk embodies".

-Coiro felt the scene of Walters being attacked by the Wrecking Crew and then realizing she could change to She-Hulk and fight back was "a wish fulfillment for any woman who’s ever lived in the world".
+Coiro felt the scene of Walters being attacked by the Wrecking Crew and then realizing she could change to She-Hulk and fight back was "a wish fulfillment for any woman who's ever lived in the world".
 Gao noted the writers were able to adapt and reinvent the Wrecking Crew as they saw fit for the series.